AlexsLemonade/reproducible-research/instructor_notes/11_git-init-server.md

 ### Set up the `~/.gitconfig` file

-Use git CLI to set up the config file, which should should look like this (where the `init` block is optional but recommended) once it's created:
+Use git CLI to set up the `~/.gitconfig` file, which should should look like this (where the `init` block is optional but recommended) once it's created:

 ```yml
 [user]